Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Experiments

-\textbf{Results.} In this experiment, we vary $\epsilon$ from $0.2$ to $1.6$ and set $\delta = 10^{-7}$.
-Figure \ref{fig:pca_exp}(a) and (b) plots the total derivation ($\Delta$) and classification accuracy on the projected testing data obtained from all mechanisms.
-Clearly, R1SMG has the highest utility given all the privacy budgets and is also the closest to the non-private baselines (i.e., $\Delta=0$ and $96.89\%$ accuracy).
-This is because R1SMG introduces perturbation noise with smaller magnitudes under the same privacy guarantee, whereas, the noise magnitude introduced by the comparing output perturbation mechanisms are much higher.
-Take the MVG mechanism as an example, according to Theorem \ref{mvg_privacyguarantee}, when $\epsilon = 1.6$ and $\delta=10^{-7}$, MVG requires $||\sigma(\S^{-1})||_2||\sigma(\P^{-1})||_2\leq 0.011$ to achieve the desired privacy guarantee.
-This means the covariance matrices will have very large singular values, which implies large expected accuracy loss (as discussed in Section \ref{sec:curse}) and causes the original data be overwhelmed in the additive noise.
-Actually, according to \cite{Chanyaswad2018}, for MVG to have a decent performance on differentially private PCA, it requires $\epsilon\geq 5$.
-In this case study, R1SMG even outperforms PPCA, MOD-SULQ, and Wishart mechanism.
-In other words, R1SMG not only achieves the lowest $\Delta$, but also gives the highest classification accuracy for all the chosen $\epsilon$.
-This suggests that R1SMG is very promising in boosting the accuracy of high-dimensional differentially private query.
-Note that in this study, R1SMG also achieves the most stable accuracy, i.e., the accuracy loss introduced by it has leptokurtic and right-skewed histogram and empirical PDF, but the others still have bell-shaped empirical PDFs (similar to Figure \ref{fig:utility_cost_L}), we omit the plots due to space limit.
+Figure \ref{fig:pca_exp}(a) and (b) plot the total derivation ($\Delta$) and classification accuracy on the projected testing data obtained from all mechanisms.
+Obviously, the R1SMG mechanism has high utility although its the privacy budget is extremely limited, e.g., $\epsilon<10^{-7}$, which is also close to the non-private baselines (i.e., $\Delta=0$ and $96.89\%$ accuracy).
+This is because the R1SMG mechanism introduces perturbation noise of much smaller magnitudes in spite of very strict privacy guarantee, compared with the other mechanisms.
+Taking the MVG mechanism for example, according to Theorem \ref{mvg_privacyguarantee}, even when $\epsilon = 1.6$ and $\delta=10^{-7}$, MVG requires $||\sigma(\S^{-1})||_2||\sigma(\P^{-1})||_2\leq 0.011$ to achieve the desired privacy guarantee.
+This means that the covariance matrices will have very large singular values, which implies large expected accuracy loss (as discussed in Section \ref{sec:curse}) and causes the original data be overwhelmed by the additive noise.
+In fact, according to \cite{Chanyaswad2018}, for the MVG mechanism to have a decent performance on differentially private PCA, it requires $\epsilon\geq 5$.
+Moreover, in this case study, the R1SMG mechanism even has similar utility performance of that of the task-specific mechanisms including PPCA, MOD-SULQ, and Wishart.
+In other words, under very limited $\epsilon$, the R1SMG mechanism not only achieves very small $\Delta$, but also gives high classification accuracy.
+This suggests that R1SMG is very promising in boosting the accuracy of high-dimensional differentially private query even if $\epsilon\ll 1$.
+Note that in this study, the R1SMG mechanism also achieves the most stable accuracy, i.e., the accuracy loss introduced by it has leptokurtic and right-skewed histogram and empirical PDF, but the others still have bell-shaped empirical PDFs (similar to Figure \ref{fig:utility_cost_L}).
+We omit the plots due to space limit.